komoto48g/wxpj/README.md

 When you close the program, a popup window will appear asking [Do you want to save session before closing program?].

-> The session is like a project file, and it roughly saves plugins, paramteres, windows layouts, buffers, etc.
+> The session is like a project file, and it roughly saves plugins, parameters, windows layouts, buffers, etc.

 Click [OK].
 Then, the next time you start the program with the session file, you can start it in the same state as when it was last closed.
 The extension of the session file is `*.jssn`.